 The fully online Masters in Agriculture offered by Murray State University places highly in our ranking due to its affordability and quality class component scores.
 The degree is one of the more customizable programs we surveyed for the ranking.
 Currently, four emphases as well as a more general degree option are available.
 Emphases for the degree include agribusiness economics, agribusiness education, sustainable agriculture, and veterinary hospital management.
 All courses of study require 31 credit hours for graduation and the same core education.
 Core education classes in the program include research in agriculture, research methodology, a final capstone project, and courses on statistics and presenting to agricultural audiences.
 The program is the 7th most affordable of those surveyed.

 - Estimated Tuition Per Credit Hour (Out-of-state): $640

 10.)
 Texas A&M University

 Texas A&M University is a public land-grant, space-grant, sea-grant university with a main campus located in College Station, Texas.
-With over 60,000 students, the university is one of the largest flagship campuses in the nation, and ranks highly in terms of research and endowment dollars.
+With over 60,000 students, the university is one of the largest flagship campuses in the nation and ranks highly in terms of research and endowment dollars.
 The university has been ranked across many measures and by many publications over the years.
 Some accolades include being ranked second nationally as the “most likely to help students land a job in key careers and professions”.
-The university is routinelly ranked in the top 150 schools in the world, and has particularly well known programs in engineering and agriculture.
-The school also operates satallite campuses, including one in Qatar, and provides a wide range of courses online.
+The university is routinely ranked in the top 150 schools in the world and has particularly well-known programs in engineering and agriculture.
+The school also operates satellite campuses, including one in Qatar, and provides a wide range of courses online.

 - Estimated Tuition Per Credit Hour (Out-of-state): $823